How it works

 limit | integer | 25 | 1-50 | Results per page |

-cursor | string | — | — | Opaque cursor from previous response |
+cursor | string | n/a | n/a | Opaque cursor from previous response |

 Paginated endpoints

-GET /v1/signals— signals listGET /v1/entities— entities list
+GET /v1/signals: signals listGET /v1/entities: entities list

 Why cursor-based?